 WITNESS.
-It's not that interesting.
-Besides, no one would have believed it.
+Not interesting, not trendy, no one would have believed it.

 WITNESS.
-Even so, I wouldn't have been able to discuss the intimate details about my wife with total strangers.
-It's easier to talk about nonexistent random women from my past.
+And of course, I wouldn't have been able to tell to the total strangers intimate things about my wife.
+It's easier to talk about some women from a little black book.

 NATALIE.
-Why didn't you tell us who you were, or remind me when you saw me today?
+Why didn't you tell us who you were?
+Didn't remind me when you saw me today?
 Why pretend to be a waiter?

 WITNESS.
 Because I wouldn't be very convincing as a waitress.

 Seriously, I didn't pretend to be anything.
-You asked for coffee, and I brought it.
+You asked for a coffee, and I brought it.

 NATALIE.
 By the way, what sort of a cafe is this?
-It looks pretty old.
+It looks dilapidated.

 WITNESS.
 I bought this place and turned it into a summer house after my wife died.
-I wanted to hide in here, away from people.
-And from guilt and grief.
-I just wanted to be alone.
+Just wanted to hide here as if in a shell.
+Hide from people, from guilt, to be alone with my grief.

 NATALIE.
 Guilt?
 Why?

 WITNESS.
 I am a doctor.
-I was supposed to be the first one to notice that she was sick.
-I was too caught up in my work, I didn't notice her illness before it was too late.
+I was supposed to be the first to realize she had cancer.
+I was too busy operating on others, and didn't notice her illness before it was too late.

 NATALIE.
-And if you had noticed, would it have been possible to save her?
+And if you had noticed, would it be possible to save her?

 WITNESS.
 I know...
 I see life differently these days.
 I actually started appreciating life again only very recently.
-But why does life have to be so cruel?
+But why does life have to be so sad?

 NATALIE.
-I had my appointment with you quite a while ago.
-How did you remember my name and date of birth?
+I had the appointment with you quite a while ago.
+How could you remember my name and even date of birth?
 You see dozens of women ever day.

 NATALIE.
 I appreciate the compliment.
-But it's Ok now to take off your mask.
+But it's Ok now to drop the mask of Don Juan.
 The show is over.

 WITNESS.
-You're right.
-And unfortunately, I have to bid farewell to the mask and to you.
+Unfortunately.
+I bid farewell to the mask and to you.

 NATALIE.
-My girlfriend does, and I love being here.
-I grew up in this town, my parents got married and lived here until they died.
-It means a lot to me.
+My girlfriend does.
+I love being here.
+I grew up in this town, my parents lived, got married and died here.
+It's dear to me.

 WITNESS.
-Is that why you chose this place for your wedding?
+That's why you chose this place for your ceremony?

 NATALIE.
 Yes.
-It wasn't a very good idea, as you probably realized.
+Wasn't a very good idea, as you see.